powerlich227/TicTacToe/README.md

 ![tic tac toe image](./tictactoe.jpg)

-The goal of this assignment is to develop an application which takes a tic tac toe board, and outputs who the winner is (if any), or whether it is a draw.
-All of the code in your solution should be originally written by you.
-Please return your completed assignment within 24 hours from time of receipt.

-### Problem

-You have just taken over a project that was rushed out the door by the previous developer.
-It seems to behave correctly with a 3x3 board.
-Thankfully, it seems like the developer has left behind a test suite to cover what they had already developed.

-### Your Goals

-- Refactor the existing code to prepare it to work with a n x n board
+The game starts by taking in the names of 2 players and uses either 'x' or 'o' as their player marker on the board.
+The board is a n X n grid and each player takes turn placing markers on the board, starting with the first player.
+The game ends if any player has a straight set of n characters horizontal, vertical or diagonal or if the board is full.

+### Rules of the game

+- A player can't play more than once during a turn.
+- A player can't play in an already taken space.
+- Once a winning sequence is reached, the game is over regardless of how many turns have passed.
+- Once the board is full, game is over.
-- Currently the output is "draw", when there is no winner, and the game hasn't finished yet.
-Change this to say "unfinished" if the game hasn't been finished.
+- The output is `draw`, when there is no winner.
+- Change this to say `unfinished` if the game hasn't been finished.

 ### Running tests

 To test the game, you will need to install rspec.
-Run 'gem install rspec' in the terminal.
+Run `gem install rspec` in the terminal.
-Next, you will need to run the command 'rspec ./rspec/tic_tac_toe_spec.rb'.
+Next, you will need to run the command `rspec ./rspec/tic_tac_toe_spec.rb`.
 You will be greeted with either a failure or success message for each test.

 ### Notes